 Tucked among the quiet and misty peaks of the Great Smoky Mountains, it seems that any and every adventure can be found in this booming mountain town

 Tucked among the quiet and misty peaks of the Great Smoky Mountains, Pigeon Forge teems with life.
-From magic shows to comedy dinners, from racing go carts to mystical quests, it seems that any and every adventure can be found in this booming mountain town.
-Although everything in Pigeon Forge is a must-do attraction, we have narrowed the options down to ten of the best, ensuring that your stay in here is as memorable as you wish it to be.
+From magic shows to comedy dinners, from racing go-carts to mystical quests, it seems that any and every adventure can be found in this booming mountain town.
+Although everything in Pigeon Forge is a must-do attraction, we have narrowed the options down to ten of the best, ensuring that your stay here is as memorable as you wish it to be.

 130 Island Drive, Pigeon Forge, TN 37863 | Read Full Review